BPA Job Posting Spurs Questions About Search for New Administrator

 However, “I haven’t seen the level of engagement that I was hoping to see from the delegation so far,” Towner said.
 “It’s early in the process … I can’t comment on what might happen in the future, and hopefully we’ll see more engagement and direction from the delegation like we’ve seen in the past with previous selections.”

-Meanwhile, Public Power Council (PPC) sent a letter to the DOE in February, urging the agency to select a candidate that can uphold the principles of BPA.
+Meanwhile, Public Power Council sent a letter to DOE in February, urging the agency to select a candidate who can uphold the principles of BPA.

-“I think we can definitely see … some of those elements, for instance, upholding statutory obligations of BPA, and, of course, statutory obligations for the country in general,” Simms said.
-Also ensuring the administrator is “looking out for the interests of a wide array of stakeholders, from utilities to interest groups and tribes.”
+“I think we can definitely see … some of those elements, for instance, upholding statutory obligations of BPA and, of course, statutory obligations for the country in general,” Simms said.
+He noted also the importance of ensuring the administrator is “looking out for the interests of a wide array of stakeholders, from utilities to interest groups and tribes.”